UmerLershen/simple/README.md

 # simple
 This is a read me file.
-IM trying new things man new things\\
-Im making edits to the read me file\\
+IM trying new things man new things\n Im making edits to the read me file\n
-Look at VISSSS\\
+Look at VISSSS\n